Community and Author Events

 Curriculum developed by co-authors Marilynne Chöphel MFT and Robert Lesoine MA, Ed.

-The journey of healing from suicide loss can be lonely and painful.
-You may feel stigmatized by society or abandoned by those who don’t seem able to give the understanding, comfort and support you need.
-The effects of such tragic loss can remain hidden and unresolved for many years.
+Losing someone to suicide is one of the most devastating losses we can experience.
+The grief is complex and deeply heartbreaking.
+Sadly, the traces of the traumatic loss can become trapped in the mind and body, easily triggered by everyday reminders.
+Without the right tools, the trauma and grief can remain hidden and unresolved for years, even a lifetime.
+There is a great need to respond to the complex bereavement of those who have lost someone close to suicide.
 Sharing your experience with those who truly understand is an important part of coming to terms with the loss and healing.
 Creating supportive connection that is safe, consistent, and caring can help to heal the pain and separation following the loss of a loved one.

-Consider offering this 10-week program, based on the book Unfinished Conversation: Healing from Suicide and Loss, that helps you create a supportive space to gently turn toward the loss in order to facilitate a transformative healing process.
-Different from a general support group, this comprehensive group curriculum explores a different topic each week and draws on many portals of transformation including directed mindfulness, self-inquiry, reflective journaling, compassionate connection, somatic awareness, music, poetry, and contemplative practices, to help move from suffering toward more resolution and greater freedom.
+Consider offering this 10-week program, based on the book Unfinished Conversation: Healing from Suicide and Loss.
+Different from a general support group, this comprehensive guided healing process explores a different topic each week and draws on many portals of transformation including directed mindfulness, self-inquiry, reflective journaling, compassionate connection, somatic awareness, music, poetry, and contemplative practices, to help move from suffering toward more resolution and greater freedom.
 The guided approach may help to release past trauma, affirm emotions, transform the pain, and honor your relationship with a lost loved one to find greater perspective, meaning, and well-being in your life.

 The curriculum is a comprehensive package that provides everything you need to offer this 10-week guided healing journey.
 The curriculum can be used as-is, or can be adapted for the needs of your group.
 The package includes Weekly Lesson Plans, a Welcome Packet for Participants, and Instructional Materials for the Group Leaders: